Corrs Chambers Westgarth

-Disputes involving an alleged contravention of the General Protections Provisions under the FW Act will generally be dealt with at first instance in a conference by Fair Work Australia.
-However, employees can elect to go directly to the Federal Court or the Federal Magistrates Court if they wish (except where there is a dismissal, in which case a FWA conference is mandatory).
-Where the matter proceeds to court, the maximum penalty payable is $33,000 in the case of a corporate employer and $6,600 in the case of an individual in respect of each breach.
+Disputes involving an alleged contravention of the General Protection Provisions under the FW Act will generally be dealt with at first instance in a conference by the Fair Work Commission.
+However, employees can elect to go directly to the Federal Court or the Federal Circuit Court if they wish (except where the alleged discrimination takes the form of a dismissal, in which case a conference by the Fair Work Commission is mandatory).
+Where the matter proceeds to court, the maximum penalty payable is $54,000 for a corporate employer and $10,800 for an individual in respect of each breach.
 Compensation or reinstatement of the employee may also be ordered.

-The main remedies for unfair dismissal are reinstatement, often with back pay, or monetary compensation.
-If reinstatement and back pay are ordered, a Court must have regard to the employee’s income or likely income between the time of dismissal and the time of reinstatement.
+In related to general protection remedies for age discrimination resulting in dismissal, the main remedies are reinstatement, often with back pay, or monetary compensation.
+If reinstatement and back pay are ordered, a Court must have regard to the employee’s income or likely income between the time of the dismissal and the time of reinstatement.
 In some cases reinstatement is ordered without back pay.

 How common are claims?

 The AHRC received 184 complaints in the 2013-14 reporting year, and has received between 100-200 age discrimination complaints every year since 2004.
 60% of these complaints are from complainants aged 45 years and above.
 However, age discrimination complaints have consistently comprised less than 10% of total discrimination complaints received by the AHRC, compared to disability discrimination complaints (approximately 40%) and sex discrimination complaints (20%).

 Approximately 45% of finalised age discrimination complaints undergo conciliation every year.
 Of conciliated cases in 2013-2014, around 75% were settled through conciliation while a quarter remained unresolved.